Excel converter

 Excel is especially useful when the next step involves human judgment.
 A bookkeeper may need to add categories.
 A tax preparer may need to identify deposits that require client explanation.
 A lender may need to review recurring payments, overdrafts, and large transfers.
 A business owner may want to filter merchants, compare monthly expenses, or send a clean workbook to an accountant.

-How an Excel review workflow should work
+How a PDF bank statement to Excel workflow should work

 The strongest workflow starts with a clean PDF source.
 Use the original bank-issued statement whenever possible because it usually has clearer text and more consistent table structure than a screenshot or phone photo.
 Upload the PDF, extract the transaction table, and preview the rows before relying on the export.
 The preview helps catch obvious issues such as missing dates, split descriptions, repeated headers, and summary rows that do not belong in the transaction list.